Music of Louisiana: Hip-hop

+Beginning in the mid-1990s, New Orleans became a hub of Southern hip hop.
+First with Master P and his No Limit clique based out of the 3rd Ward, then later came the Cash Money clique who popularized a unique semi-melodic Louisianian style of rapping to the hip hop mainstream.
+The city has also been a center of Southern hip hop, and the birthplace of mainstream Bounce music which originated in New Orleans.

+The rapper Juvenile had a #1 hit on the Hot 100 with "Slow Motion" ft.
+Soulja Slim, from 2004 and a #1 album on the Billboard 200 with Reality Check in 2006.
+Lil Wayne became one of the most prominent New Orleans rappers in the mid-2000s.
+He has had two #1 hits on the Hot 100, including "Lollipop" from 2008.

-Southern region
+Southern region (Traditional Genres)

 The music of rural south Louisiana features significant input from non-Creoles, most notably African Americans who are critical to the cultural/musical identity.
 Four main musical genres are indigenous to this area — Creole music (i.e. zydeco), swamp pop, and swamp blues.
 These historically-rooted genres, with unique rhythms and personalities, have been transformed with modern sounds and instruments.
 The southwestern and south central Louisiana areas herald many artists and songs that have become international hits, won Grammy awards, and become highly sought after by collectors.

 In southwestern Louisiana in the 1800s, the fiddle was the most popular Cajun instrument and the music still carried clear influences from the Poitou region of France and the Scottish/Canadian influences of their earlier homeland.
 In the late 19th century German immigrants spreading outward from central and eastern Texas and New Orleans soon brought the accordion as well.
 Creoles at the time sang a rhythmic type of song called juré.
 When accordion, fiddle and the triangle iron were added later, the music evolved into French music or form la la, a central component of Creole music.
 La la was primarily rural, played at house dances also known as la las, and found in towns in the prairie regions like Mamou, Eunice and Opelousas.

 In 1901 (see 1901 in music), oil was discovered at Jennings and immigration boomed.
 Many of the newcomers were white businessmen from outside of Louisiana who attempted to force the Creoles and Cajuns to adopt the dominant American cultural forms, even outlawing the use of the French language in 1916.
 Despite the law, many Creoles and Cajuns still spoke French at home, and musical performances were in French.